Ellaria Sand: Season 6

 After Doran Martell realises that Myrcella has been murdered, Ellaria stabs Doran, while in King's Landing, Obara and Nymeria, who had snuck onto the ship headed to King's Landing, kill Trystane.
-This makes Ellaria the de facto ruler of Dorne.
-A while later, Ellaria meets Olenna Tyrell, whose son and grandchildren have been killed by Cersei, the present Queen of the Seven Kingdoms.
-Ellaria then reveals that she has allied herself with Daenerys Targaryen after hearing that Yara and Theon Greyjoy have done the same.
+This makes Ellaria the de facto ruler of Dorne, with the Dornish guards allying with Ellaria after having grown disillusioned with Doran's lack of action against the Lannisters.
+A while later, Ellaria invites Olenna Tyrell to Dorne, shortly after Mace, Loras and Margaery Tyrell have all been killed by Cersei, the present Queen of the Seven Kingdoms.
+Despite Olenna not trusting Ellaria fully due to her also having seized power via murder, Ellaria reveals that she has allied with Varys and is ready to offer her support to Daenerys Targaryen after hearing that Yara and Theon Greyjoy have done the same.
 Later, Martell and Tyrell ships can be seen in Daenerys' fleet heading for Westeros.

 Season 7

-Ellaria and the Sand Snakes arrive in Dragonstone to discuss the conquest of Westeros with Daenerys.
+Ellaria and the Sand Snakes arrive in Dragonstone to discuss the conquest of Westeros with Daenerys, though Ellaria remains at odds with Tyrion, who now serves as Daenerys's hand and resents Ellaria for murdering Myrcella.
 Yara and Theon Greyjoy return Ellaria and the Sand Snakes to Dorne so they can gather their army.
 En route, Euron Greyjoy attacks them and burns Yara's fleet.
-He kills Obara and Nymeria and captures Yara, and takes Ellaria and Tyene to Cersei, as a gift.
+He kills Obara and Nymeria and captures Yara, and takes Ellaria and Tyene prisoner.
+Euron drags the two through the streets of King's Landing where they are jeered by the smallfolk for their roles in murdering Myrcella and the Martells, and presents them before Cersei in the Red Keep.

 In the dungeons Ellaria and Tyene are chained to the walls and gagged.
 Cersei recalls the death of Oberyn Martell and explains how much she loved Myrcella.
-Then she kisses Tyene using the same poison that Ellaria used to murder Myrcella.
+Though Ellaria briefly smirks about murdering Myrcella, Cersei kisses Tyene using the same poison that Ellaria used to murder Myrcella.
 She tells Ellaria that she will be watching Tyene die and after Tyene's death, she will be kept alive to watch as her daughter's body rots away.
+She is not seen again following this, leaving it unknown if she died either of starvation or after Daenerys burned King's Landing, or if she survived.